Skip to main content

 Undergraduate students working in a lab.

-The Microbiology Department is deeply committed to upholding the values of anti-racism, diversity, racial justice and equity – cornerstones of institutional and scientific excellence.
-Through our rich collection of people, ideas and perspectives, we engage in a healthy, constructive dialogue to learn, inform our research and make discoveries.
+The Microbiology Department believes that excellence in science is achieved by embracing broad perspectives, backgrounds, and experiences.
+Through our rich collection of people, ideas, and viewpoints, we engage in a healthy, constructive dialogue to learn, inform our research, and make discoveries.

 Recognizing the past and present contributions of Indigenous people